mo-messidi/entity-resolution-interface/Hinglish Sentiment Analysis Pipeline/README.md

 ## Problem Statement and Expected Challenges ##
 * PROBLEM STATEMENT : Classifying Hinglish texts Sentimentally.
 Ex: positive, negative and neutral.
 * Hinglish language will not have uniformity in spellings, syntatic and semantic structures.
+It might contain purely english words too.
 * Can result in large vocabulary size with many tokens sharing exactly same semantic and syntatic entity.
 Ex: English : NOT, Hinglish Variants: Nahi, Nahii, Nai, Nhi etc
 * Cannot directly apply Frequency based approaches directly as many tokens (either words or n-grams) will share same semantic and syntatcic entity.
 * No pretrained embeddings available, cannot directly train given corpus to extract embeddings either.